Meet Jerry

 Writing:

-Throughout my intense teaching and administrative career, and raising three kids, I ran low on sleep.
-In the wee hours of the morning I was called to write of my coming of age inside polygamy's parallel reality.
-Now, while I live more gently with my wife Joanne in Butte Creek Canyon, enjoying family, friends, gardening, and fly fishing, the stories continue to come.
+Now, I live more quietly with my wife Joanne in Butte Creek Canyon, enjoying family, friends, gardening, and fly fishing.
+The stories continue to come.
 After the publication of Hideaways, the stories are taking me further back, beyond my own childhood into the early Mormon world of my father, and of his fathers.
 Stay tuned.